How the application process works

-The process for AFIAH applicants to apply to the University is very similar to a standard application, with a few extra steps added.
+The process for HEPAF applicants to apply to the University is very similar to a standard application, with a few extra steps added.
 This ensures we adhere to the Covenant.

-Every AFIAH applicant is offered an advisory consultation with relevant Admissions staff.
+Every HEPAF applicant is offered an advisory consultation with relevant Admissions staff.
 This will enable us to signpost them to one of four 4 options:

 - The course is not right for them

-Applicants meeting the criteria in option 4 should state “AFIAH Project Applicant” at the beginning of their UCAS personal statement.
-This will ensure that their application is correctly allocated to the course admissions tutor and no AFIAH candidate is missed.
+All applicants are advised to state “Armed Forces Applicant” at the beginning of their UCAS personal statement.
+This will ensure that their application is correctly allocated to the course admissions tutor and no HEPAF candidate is missed by central admissions teams.